-R4P: Ranging for Positioning

 n/a: not applicable

-The use cases given in Table 1 illustrate the demands on high accurate positioning and ranging to avoid collisions and groundings.
-Therefore, all use cases are safety-relevant and implicate that besides accuracy the integrity of positioning and ranging has to be taken into account.
-In case of navigational applications (Table 2) the navigation conditions determine ultimately the demand on accuracy and integrity of needed position and range data.

-PERFOMANCE Specification
+PERFORMANCE Specification

 Background

+IMO STANDARDS

 IMO Res.
-A.1046 (27) [5] provides recommendations on radio navigation systems and services used worldwide for ship positioning: The document specifies for general ship navigation in ocean waters that the accuracy of horizontal position should be better than 100 m with a probability of 95%.
-The HPA of data exchanged by the Global Maritime Distress and Safety System (GMDSS) has to be bound to 100 m.
+A.1046 (27) [5] provides recommendations on radio navigation systems and services used worldwide for ship positioning: The document specifies for general ship navigation in ocean waters that the horizontal position accuracy (HPA) should be better than 100 m with a probability of 95%.
 If practicable, integrity warnings should inform about the occurrence of system malfunctions, non-availability or discontinuities by future Maritime Safety Information (MSI) systems.
-The position error should be below 10 m with a probability of 95%, if radio navigation systems serve the determination of ship’s position in harbour entrances, harbour approaches, and costal water.
+The position error should be below 10 m with a probability of 95%, if radio navigation systems serve the determination of ship’s position in harbour entrances, harbour approaches, and coastal waters.

-Position accuracies in the sub-meter range are required only by IMO Resolution A.915(22) [4] providing the “Revised Maritime Policy and Requirements for a Future Global Navigation Satellite System (GNSS)”.
-The document specifies that the absolute HPA should be better than 1 m for ship’s navigation in port areas, hydrography, cable and pipeline laying, management of aids to navigation (AtoN), and subsidence monitoring of offshore platform.
-The demand on increased HPA (< 0.1 m, absolute) is specified for automatic docking, constructions, and dredging.
-In addition hydrography, dredging and construction work are application areas needing vertical position accuracies (VPA, absolute) better than 0.1 m.
-For the operation of tugs, pushers, and icebreakers, the document specifies only the demand on relative position accuracy better than 1 m.
-Most of the previous outlined application scenarios are safety-relevant and it is necessary to evaluate and consider the integrity of provided position information.
-Integrity may be assumed, if the position data meets the requirements on data performance e.g. accuracy and actuality.
+Position accuracies in the sub-metre range are required only by IMO Resolution A.915(22) [4] providing the “Revised Maritime Policy and Requirements for a Future Global Navigation Satellite System (GNSS)”.
+The document specifies that the absolute HPA should be better than 1 m for ship’s navigation in port areas.
+The same criteria applies to hydrography, cable and pipeline laying, management of aids to navigation (AtoN), and subsidence monitoring of offshore platforms.
+An increased HPA requirement (< 0.1 m, absolute) is specified for automatic docking, construction and dredging.
+In addition hydrography, dredging and construction work are application areas require vertical position accuracies (VPA, absolute) better than 0.1 m.
+For the operation of tugs, pushers and icebreakers, resolution A.915(22) [4] specifies a requirement for relative position accuracy better than 1 m.
+Most of these application scenarios are safety-relevant and encompass additional requirements for integrity.
+Integrity may be assumed if the position data meets the requirements for data performance e.g. accuracy and latency.

-The threshold for tolerated inaccuracy (AL, alert limit) is always equal to the two-and-a-half times of HPA, respectively VPA.
-Both, the time to alarm (TTA) and the integrity risk (IR) describe requirements on the capability of integrity monitoring.
-Generally, the TTA (tolerated time delay between the occurrence of a significant error and its indication) should be less than 10 s in all cases.
-The IR (maximum permissible probability that an alert-relevant event remains undetected or unindicated) should be less than 10-5.
-However, the specification of performance parameters is a prerequisite for the implementation of a user-friendly integrity monitoring and the indication of monitoring results.
+Resolution A.915(22) [4] states integrity monitoring requirements for alert limits (AL), time to alarm (TTA), and integrity risk (IR).
+Alert limits, the thresholds for tolerated inaccuracy, are defined as two-and-a-half times given HPA and VPA.
+The TTA (tolerated time delay between the occurrence of a significant error and its indication) should be less than 10 s in all cases.
+The IR (probability that an alert-relevant event remains undetected or unindicated) should be less than 10-5.
+The specification of performance parameters is a prerequisite for the implementation of user-friendly integrity monitoring and the indication of monitoring results.

+POSITIONING AND RANGING

+The performance of systems and services enabling high-accuracy positioning or ranging should be specified in relation to the aimed results.
+Results at user site may be:

+absolute position X(t)=[x, y, z, t] in a defined reference system;

+relative position X(t)=[x, y, z, t] in relation to a static or dynamic reference point in the same reference system;

+distance |X(t)| in relation to a reference point or distance between 2 positions;

+distances of ship’s hull to certain obstacles (e.g. distance to quay wall, clearance to bridge arches).

+Systems for high-accuracy positioning and ranging provide data products containing 3-dimensional, horizontal or vertical positions, distance vectors, or distances (see Table 2).
+These systems are often composed of a combination of a basic system (e.g. GNSS), augmentation systems (e.g. DGNSS services) and user terminals (e.g. GNSS/DGNSS receiver).
+The chosen system architecture determines which positioning and ranging techniques may be applied and, consequently, whether the system can meet the performance requirements with its data output (demand on data and data quality taking into account the diversity of intended applications).

+Potential output data of systems for high-accuracy positioning and ranging